 After checking out the man-made forest in Bilar, we went straight to Bohol’s iconic wonder, the Chocolate Hills.
 These hills turn into colossal Hershey-kisses-like chocolates during the dry season—when the grass covering them turns brown.
 Their total number is 1,268.

 To enjoy a great view of the Chocolate Hills, you need to climb one of them.
-One of the hills was converted to a viewing deck with an entrance fee of P50.00 per person.
+One of the hills was converted into a viewing deck with an entrance fee of P50.00 per person.
 It’s a long way up as you need to climb its 213 concrete steps.
 But once you get up there, you’ll feel that it’s worth every calorie.

-Based on a scientific explanation about its origin—the Chocolate Hills are conical karst hills, called mogote, which were created by a combination of the dissolution of limestones by rainfall, surface water, and groundwater and their subaerial erosion by rivers and streams after they had been uplifted above sea level and fractured by tectonic processes.
+Based on a scientific explanation of its origin—the Chocolate Hills are conical karst hills, called mogote, which were created by a combination of the dissolution of limestones by rainfall, surface water, and groundwater and their subaerial erosion by rivers and streams after they had been uplifted above sea level and fractured by tectonic processes.

 1. There were two giants fighting by hurling boulders at one another which became the Chocolate Hills.
 They later became friends but forgot to clean their mess.

 The varying stories about its origin only prove that its uniqueness and beauty made it a talk of the town since the time of our ancestors.
-Now, its beauty is still being talked about by not just a small town, but by people across the world.
-This national treasure has been declared a heritage site in 1988 and is now in the list of the government’s protected areas.
+Now, its beauty is still being talked about not just in a small town, but by people across the world.
+This national treasure has been declared a heritage site in 1988 and is now on the list of the government’s protected areas.